programs & services

 The Kalamazoo Literacy Council’s (KLC) mission is to make Kalamazoo County a fully literate community because we believe #EveryoneNeedsToRead.
 That means helping 25,495 adults in our community with basic skills that many of us take for granted, such as reading to our children, filling out a job application, or understanding medical information.

-We are proud to provide a full range of FREE programs and services with online learning.
+We are proud to provide a full range of FREE programs and services with online and in-person learning.
 Our volunteers are trained and equipped for classes and one-on-one and small group tutoring with learners.
 We are designed around our learners’ goals, so in addition to tutoring, we have options for students who want more self-paced instruction time.
 We believe in empowering our learners any time, any where, any way so they can reach their full potential.

 Laptop Loaning Program

 We understand that many people may not have access to a reliable device (smartphones, tablets, laptops) or internet service.
 To help bridge this digital divide, the KLC has established a Laptop Learning Program, to provide laptops and hot spots to learners, at no cost!
-We are the ONLY literacy organization with this innovative program – and we are dedicated to continue removing barriers so learning never stops.
-If you know a learner who has computer access as a barrier, please contact us today.
-We are here to help!
+We are dedicated to removing barriers so learning never stops.
+If you know an adut learner who needs access to a computer, please contact us today.
+We are here to help.